-C. Interaction
+3.3 Interaction

-The Robot is equipped with a versatile multimodal interface for human-robot interaction which uses video, audio and laser range data gathered by the robots active vision system, omnidirectional cameras, microphones and laser-range finders.
+The robot is equipped with a versatile multimodal interface for human-robot interaction which uses video, audio and laser range data gathered by the robot's active vision system, omnidirectional cameras, microphones and laser-range finders.
 The passive setup does not interfere with the environment besides the robot itself.
-There is no need for special hardware that is cumbersome to setup and use like data gloves or magnetic field sensors.
+There is no need for special hardware that is cumbersome to set up and use like data gloves or magnetic field sensors.
 The interface is intended to make the interaction between the robot and humans simpler and more intuitive.

 The main sensors for the interaction are several camera systems mounted on the robot.
 Beside the micro-head cameras on the hands, the system has a stereo-camera system mounted on a pan-tilt unit.
-The third vision system of the robot is an IEEE1394-camera that is combined with an hyperboloidal mirror.
+The third vision system of the robot is an IEEE1394-camera that is combined with a hyperboloidal mirror.
 This combination forms the omnidirectional vision system.